urbit/urbit.org-reloaded/main/posts/address-space.md

 ## Details

-As an Urbit user, thesie basics are all you need to know.
+As an Urbit user, these basics are all you need to know.
 As a developer, a few more details might interest you.
 (An even more comprehensive treatment is in the [whitepaper](http://media.urbit.org/whitepaper.pdf)).